fredhorsch/agparts/README.md

 npm (Note Package Manager)

 Run:
 Open the Terminal.
-Go with the comand "cd" to the file where all the data of the programm is.
+Go with the comand "cd" to the file where all the data of the programm is stored.
 Start the website with the command "npm start".
+The website will open localy on your browser.

 ## Live Website